Are you looking for an English accent course? Read about our English accent training classes.

-If you want to speak standard British English, aka “received pronunciation” or “the Queen’s English,” you need to omit mid and final position Rs (except in the case of linking Rs), and you will need to practice with a British English teacher who specializes in pronunciation training.
-But if your goal is standard American English or international English, and since rhotic English is most common worldwide, it is often best to stick with American English rhotic Rs.
+If you want to speak with a standard British English accent, aka “received pronunciation” or “the Queen’s English,” you need to omit mid and final position Rs (except in the case of linking Rs), and you will need to practice with a British English teacher who specializes in pronunciation training.
+But if your goal is to speak with a standard American English accent or to speak international English – and since rhotic English is most common worldwide –it is often best to stick with American English rhotic Rs.
 That will also require some practice.

 Go to our Pronunciation Training Course page now.

 Video: The English Center, “Secrets of English Pronunciation: Rhoticity”